How Understanding Recruitment Cycles Can Help You Source Better

 But before we talk about it in detail, let’s understand what is a recruitment cycle.
 Typically, the recruitment cycle has different stages.
-These include identifying the requirement, sourcing, screening, interviewing, shortlisting, verification, offer and joining formalities.
+These include identifying the requirement, sourcing, screening, interviewing, shortlisting, verification, offer, and joining formalities.

 Remember, before anything else, preparation is the key to hire successfully the right candidate that meets the job roles and fits in the workplace culture.
 Start with defining your candidate persona and job description.

 Once you understand the requirement, you need to source the right talent from the vast pool of talent available in the job market leveraging job boards, social media, career websites, and so on.
 It is better to expand your sourcing from multiple channels instead of limiting to a single channel.

-Once you have sourced your potential candidate lists, it’s time to screen and shortlist based on certain parameters..
+Once you have sourced your potential candidate lists, it’s time to screen and shortlist based on certain parameters.
 Timeframe (how soon the candidate can join), profile (how suitable is the candidate for the job role), motivation (why the candidate is looking for a change?
 Is the reason justified enough?) are some of the probable parameters that can help you screen candidates for the initial interview.

-Following screening, arrange for telephonic or face-to-face interview round to further assess the candidate.
+Following the screening, arrange for telephonic or face-to-face interview round to further assess the candidate.
 Have a list of questions prepared beforehand that you intend to ask.
-Review and analyse the candidate’s profile well to ask relevant questions and avoid asking obvious questions.
+Review and analyze the candidate’s profile well to ask relevant questions and avoid asking obvious questions.

 If the candidate is shortlisted by the hiring manager, communicate the same.
-If the candidate does not qualify, share the feedback and keep a note for future reference.
+If the candidate does not qualify, share the feedback, and keep a note for future reference.

 Once you decide to hire a candidate, gather relevant references to process the background verification as per the company laid guidelines.